Robust Machine Learning Inference from X-ray Absorption Near Edge Spectra through Featurization: Conclusion

 \section{Conclusion}

 In summary, this work addresses a crucial gap in data-driven approaches for XANES analysis through an in-depth benchmark for spectra featurization.
 In contrast to most previous studies that focused on spectral intensity, we investigated different ways to featurize the spectra and discovered that the CDF feature achieves a delicate balance between high prediction accuracy and excellent transferability.
 This excellent robustness is ascribed to its tolerance to energy shifts in spectra, which is critical when validating models trained on unseen experimental spectra.
-While this study focused on a specific technique (XANES) and a specific edge for a family of battery materials, the use of CDF may be generally advantageous for spectroscopic studies, as shown in recent work on quantitative metrics for comparing molecular spectra.\cite{seifertComputationalOptimalTransport2021,seifertComputationalOptimalTransport2022}
+While CDF appears to alleviate the need for precise energy alignment, the success of model trained on simulated spectra towards inference from experimental measurements still depends heavily on the accuracy of the simulated spectral shape.
+Although this study focused on a specific technique (XANES) and a specific edge for a family of battery materials, the use of CDF may be generally advantageous for spectroscopic studies, as shown in recent work on quantitative metrics for comparing molecular spectra.\cite{seifertComputationalOptimalTransport2021,seifertComputationalOptimalTransport2022,seifertComputationalOptimalTransport2023}

 Despite the continuous progress in both computational theory and computing power, the gap between experimental and computational spectroscopy remains.
 Such a gap has been impeding the broader application of ML models trained on computed datasets on experimental data, and the availability of experimental data with known ground truth is severely limited.
 The current study suggests that the use of CDF may be a useful strategy in bridging this gap and enabling ML models to harness the wealth of computed data while also making robust and accurate inference when applied to experimental data.